hivaze/friendly_chatbot_task/README.md

 Other models and links can be found in `raw_task_notes.md`.

-Finetuning was done with PEFT library and HF Trainer, params are in notebook.
+Finetuning done with PEFT library and HF Trainer, params are in notebook.
 For 3b - 2 epochs, 7b - 1 epoch.

 Final metrics: